 2. Direct Deposit and Online Payments

 Make use of online payment portals where possible.
-Online payment gateways like Khalti lets you pay the exact amount without having to change the money.
-You can easily pay your internet, electricity, water and landline bills from your phone.
+Online payment gateways like Khalti let you pay the exact amount without having to change the money.
+You can easily pay your internet, electricity, water, and landline bills from your phone.

 P.S.
-Khalti gives you a certain percentage cashback on each bill you pay.
+Khalti gives you a certain percentage of cash back on each bill you pay.

 3. Save for the future

 I bet saving for your future did not even pop into your head when you thought of managing your money, but it’s good to have a long-term plan when it comes to saving.
 You can save Rs.500 a month and it will be something compared to nothing.

 Saving for retirement is a far-fetched idea, but you can be saving for a vacation or buying your own place, car, anything.
 You will not be scrambling around trying to make ends meet when an investment opportunity arises.